-Pandan is fond of milk, but it likes a milk blend.
-Mix these two fatty items as your preference, bring them to a simmer, and then steep them some pandan leaves for an or two hours.
+Pandan can go well with milk or milk blend.
+Mix these two fatty items as you like, simmer them, and then steep them with some pandan leaves for an hour or two.
 Take the spent leaves away and use milk as a base for almond milk, custard, ice cream, or sour cream.

 Green Sago Pudding